-Comet Gold Project- Accelerate Resources 100%
+Comet Gold Project

-Figure 1.
+Figure 4.
 Comet Gold Project Location

-The Comet Gold Project located approximately 20 km southeast of Cue.
-The project comprises five granted exploration licences covering 220 square kilometres, lies immediately to the north and along strike of the Comet gold mine and covers part of the Meekatharra to Mount Magnet Greenstone belt, located at the southern end of the Tuckabianna Shear Zone.
+The Comet Gold Project is in the Murchison Goldfield approximately 115km south-southwest of Meekatharra and 20km southeast of Cue in Western Australia.
+The project comprises five granted exploration licences covering 220km2, immediately to the north and along strike of the Comet gold mine.
+The project covers part of the Meekatharra to Mount Magnet Greenstone Belt, located at the southern end of the Tuckabianna Shear Zone (Figure 4).